artsandmetaphysics/goodlifeodyssey/_dialogues/socrates-underestimated-writing.md

   An imaginative dialogue with Socrates about the limitations of writing and dialectic.
 ---

 <span class="sc">Dijon:</span> Excuse me.
 I’ve been standing here, leaning against this tree, for some time.
 You were so caught up in your intercourse that you didn’t hear me approach.
 A part of me wanted to interrupt, thinking it shameful to eavesdrop, but another part of me couldn’t bring myself to.
-I was worried if I interrupted, I wouldn’t be able to hear your private dialogue.
-However, just now, you said something I couldn’t bear, and that part of me that wanted to interrupt won out over the other part.
+I was worried that if I interrupted, I wouldn’t be able to hear your private dialogue.
+However, just now, you said something I couldn’t bear to let pass in silence, and that part of me that wanted to interrupt won out over the other part.

 <span class="sc">Socrates:</span> I would like to know what was so unbearable that you risked interrupting our dialogue, but first I must ask: how did you come to this beautiful place?
 You do not appear Ionian or even Greek.

 <span class="sc">Dijon:</span> I’m passing through Athens.
 I saw this stream and, it being a hot afternoon, decided to leave the path and walk along its banks.
 As I walked, I could hear the faint echoes of your voices rising above the cicadas.
 Intrigued, I walked toward them.

-<span class="sc">Socrates:</span> Let’s hear what we’ve said that so bothered you.
+<span class="sc">Socrates:</span> Let’s hear what we said that so bothered you.

 <span class="sc">Dijon:</span> You said written words could at best remind us of what we already know.
 This seems to be an unfair criticism of the written word.
 If you were attacked unfairly, wouldn’t it be just for your friend to come to your aid?
 Likewise, I must come to the aid of my greatest teacher—the written word.
 It has taught me most of what I know.